Teaching support from the UK’s largest provider of in-school maths tuition

 Read more: Ofsted & Pupil Premium Accountability

-Sir John Dunford, the former National Pupil Premium Champion, spent two years examining what works best after speaking to schools, addressing conferences and acting as a channel of communication between the Department for Education and schools.
-He noted that the most successful schools used a range of strategies that were targeted to the needs of individual pupils rather than sticking with one or two.
+Sir John Dunford, former National Pupil Premium Champion, spent 2 years examining the most successful pupil premium strategies.
+He spoke to schools and acted as a channel of communication between the Department for Education and schools.

 The most successful schools: